mergeability/mergeable/README.md

     # exclude any of the mergeable validation above.
 A comma separated list.
 For example, the following will exclude validations for approvals and label.
     exclude: 'approvals, label'

+    # detect stale pull requests and comment on the PR such that the owner and everyone else who would normally get notifications be notified by Github.
+    stale:
+      days: 20 # number of days before the Pull Request is considered stale.
+      message: << 'This is more than 20 days old.
+Is it still relevant?
+If not please close it.'

   issues:
       # Regular expression.
 In this example, whenever a PR has a label with the word 'wip'
       label: 'wip|do not merge|experimental'

       # Regular expression to be tested on the title.
 Not mergeable when true.
       title: 'wip'

       # Only mergeable when milestone is as specified below.
       milestone: 'version 1'

       # exclude any of the mergeable validation above.
 A comma separated list.
 For example, the following will exclude validations for approvals and label.
       exclude: 'approvals, label'
 ```